 Availability & Restrictions

-SIESTA is available on the Oakley cluster.
+SIESTA is available on the Owens and Oakley clusters.
 A serial and a parallel build were created in order to meet users' computational needs.

 The SIESTA program is distributed freely to academics.
 Use of SIESTA for academic purposes requires validation.
-To obtain validation, please complete and return the "Academic Agreement to Use SIESTA", located on the Academic Agreement Forms Page.
-Commercial users need to show proof of licence in order to use SIESTA at OSC.
+In order to obtain validation, please contact OSC Help for further insruction.
+Commercial users need to show proof of license in order to use SIESTA at OSC.

-When you log into oakley.osc.edu, you are actually logged into a linux box referred to as the login node.
+When you log into oakley.osc.edu or owens.osc.edu, you are actually logged into a linux box referred to as the login node.
 To gain access to the 4000+ processors in the computing environment, you must submit your SIESTA job to the batch system for execution.

 Assume that you have a test case in your work directory (where you submit your job, represented by